CogitoErgoCode/einsteins-riddle/README.md

 Legend has it that this puzzle was created by Albert Einstein as a boy.
 Einstein said that only 2% of the world could solve it.
-Are you up for the challenge?
+Considering that there are 5!^5 or 24,883,200,000 combinations with only 1 correct solution, are you up for the challenge?

 # **Riddle**